Adewale66/alx-system_engineering-devops/0x00-shell_basics/README.md

 12. 11-lists - lists content in cwd prev dir and /boot dir
 13. 12-file_type - shows the type of file
 14. 13-symbolic-link - creates a symbolic link
+15. 14-copy-html - moves all html files to parent dir